MoonlightCapital/MoonlightBot-docs/versions-of-the-bot/premium.md

 * MoonlightBot premium for one server
 * Allow the addition of up to three collaborators
 * Feature requests with higher priority
-* The ability to buy up to two gift subscriptions at half price
 {% endtab %}

 {% tab title="Super" %}